grafana/grafana/docs/sources/features/explore/index.md

 Query history lets you view the history of your querying.
 For each individual query, you can:

 - Replace Explore query for selected query by clicking on the query card.
-- Create and/or edit comment.
+- Create and/or edit a comment.
 - Copy query to clipboard.
 - Copy URL link with the query to clipboard.
 - Star query.